not4il/SafirDdoser/README.md

 # SafirDdoser
-This Script Allows You To Start Ddos Attack On helli.ir/ids Safir Portal
+This script allows you to start ddos attack on helli.ir/ids Safir portal
 <br><br>
 # Libraries
 using pip to install: